halotrade-zone/halotrade-contracts/contracts/halo-factory/README.md

 # The factory contract for Haloswap

+## Introduction
 The factory contract will handle the information related to pairs.
+It will also create new pairs when users provide assets to the contract.

 ## InstantiateMsg
 We must provide the source code id of `halo_pair` contract and `halo-token` contract for `halo-factory` contract.